BriScanlon/EMIZ-AI/ReadMe.md

-When woring on new features, please can you create a feature branch from Dev.
+When working on new features, please can you create a feature branch from Dev.

 To merge code, merge into Dev, then we can release into Main.